Roi Klein: Death in action

 During the 2006 Lebanon War, Klein and his unit took part in the Battle of Bint Jbeil.
 During a Hezbollah ambush, a hand grenade was thrown over the wall that was between Hezbollah militants and Klein and his unit.
 Klein jumped on the live grenade and muffled the explosion with his body.
 The soldiers reported that Klein recited the Jewish prayer, Shema Yisrael, as he jumped on the grenade.
 After the grenade exploded and critically wounded him, he reported his own death, yelling "Klein's dead, Klein's dead" over the radio.
 In the following minutes, as he lay dying, he ordered soldiers who came to administer first aid and evacuate him to focus on Lieutenant Amichai Merhavia, another soldier who had been hit (and later died also) instead.
 He then handed over his encoded radio to another officer, who took command of the force, and died.
-According to The Telegraph he yelled "Long live Israel", although this was probably a misinterpretation of "Shema Yisrael".
+According to The Telegraph he yelled "Long live Israel", although this was probably a misinterpretation of "Shema Yisrael" (שמע ישראל).